henryjuho/parus_indel/reviewer_comments.md

 3. They use parsimony to orient their indels; this is likely biased and I was wondering whether correcting their data using their estimates of orientation errors might be something to explore.

+- [ ] assume they mean correct the actual variant polarisation?
 - [ ] sounds interesting but potentially a lot of work?

 4. They estimate alpha for coding sequences but not the non-coding sequences.
 It would be interesting to see